SAZZAD1Q2/GlobeTrekker/README.md

 ### deployment

 You may use the online version of my work.
-Here is the link of online version: https://github.com/SAZZAD1Q2/GlobeTrekker.git
+Here is the link of online version: globe-trekker.vercel.app

 <!-- AUTHORS -->